chenyk1990/research-group-brhh2o/content/tour/index.md

     content:
       slides:
       - title: 👋 We are dedicated to studying earthquakes
-        content: to mitigate human and economic loss \n Take a look at what we're working on...
+        content: to mitigate human and economic loss.
+Take a look at what we're working on...
         align: center
         background:
           image: